-Unlike kitchen trends or bathroom trends which have to be considered through the lense of what might contribute (or detract from) your home's future resale value, there’s much more freedom to be had in exploring different paint colors for your living room.
+Unlike kitchen trends or bathroom trends which have to be considered through the lens of what might contribute (or detract from) your home's future resale value, there’s much more freedom to be had in exploring different paint colors for your living room trend.
 After all, it’s much easier (and cheaper) to redecorate a living room according to personal taste.

-When it comes to decorating a living room, it's important to consider what colors have staying power and which ones might just be a fad.
-The tones selected by the experts as the best for living rooms provide a timeless foundation for your living room whilst still acknowledging the most recent interior paint color trends which have shown a strong preference for colors inspired by the natural world.
+The tones selected by the experts as the best for living rooms provide a timeless foundation for your living room whilst still acknowledging the most recent interior paint color trends for 2023 which have shown a strong preference for colors inspired by the natural world.

 1. Calming green

-"An appreciation of the natural world, our Liminal paint palette showcases modern minimalism, with beautifully crafted furnishings and a quiet palette of neutral tonal color," says Kathryn Lloyd, Color Consultant at Crown Paints (opens in new tab).
-"Homeowners are now wisely considering exactly what they place in a room – so much so that space becomes carefully curated.
-The result is a retreat consisting of dry, chalky, comforting textures and single-use, easy on the eye, color."
+"An appreciation of the natural world, our trending paint palette showcases modern minimalism, with beautifully crafted furnishings and a quiet palette of neutral tonal color," says Kathryn Lloyd, Color Consultant at Crown Paints.

 2. Uplifting pink

 Pink loses its sugary sweetness this season and takes on more muted, earthy tones, making it a versatile color option for any living room.
-While not quite neutral, pink can be warm and grounding and works well with plenty of color combinations, from greys and browns to smart navy or lush green, making it a good all-around choice as a living room background color.
+While not quite neutral the best pink paints can be warm and grounding and work well with plenty of color combinations.
+Pink as the main color pairs perfectly with accents of grays, browns, smart navy, or lush green, making it a good all-around choice as a living room background color.

 "Punchy petal pink shades are perfect for a contemporary look with a bit of energy but if you prefer a gentler vibe that will make you smile rather than giggle, calm it down with blush pink, warm nudes, or soft powder pink."